XavierBerger/RPi-Monitor/docs/source/23_web.rst

   tab and window title bar.
 This code can use status information with the keyword ``data`` including the ``data.hostname`` available natively

+Status
+------
 The status page is fully configurable.
 It is possible to define multiple pages.
 Each page is identified by its ``<page id>``.

-Status
-------
+.. seealso:: Example of implementation in `Multi-pages customisation example  <31_customisation.html#multiple-pages>`_

 web.status.<page id>.name=<page name>
   ``<page name>`` name of the page displayed into the drop down menu in case of multiple pages.

 Status page is split in strips displaying information.
 Each status strip is identified by a unique ``<status id>``.
-Each status strip is defined by a name, an icon and a serie of lines described as follow:
+Each status strip is defined by a name, an icon and a serie of parameters described as follow:

-web.status.<page id>.visibility=<visibility formula>
+web.status.<page id>.content.<status id>.visibility=<visibility formula>
   ``<visibility formula>`` should be a valid javascript formula returning ``0``: to hide the row anything else but ``0``: show the row

+  .. seealso:: Example of implementation in `TO BE COMPLETED  <#>`_

 web.status.<page id>.content.<status id>.name=<display name>
   ``<display name>`` Name displayed as title of the strip